Wild animal suffering: Non-intervention as a form of speciesism

-Some writers have argued that humans refusing to aid animals suffering in the wild, when they would help humans suffering in a similar situation, is an example of speciesism; the differential treatment or moral consideration of individuals based on their species membership.
-Jamie Mayerfeld contends that a duty to relive suffering which is blind to species membership implies an obligation to relieve the suffering of animals due to natural processes.
-Stijn Bruers argues that even long-term animal rights activists sometimes hold speciesist views when it comes to this specific topic, which he calls a "moral blind spot".
-His view is echoed by Eze Paez, who asserts that advocates who disregard the interests of animals purely because they live in the wild are responsible for the same form of discrimination used by those who justify the exploitation of animals by humans.
-Oscar Horta argues that spreading awareness of speciesism will in turn increase concern for the plight of animals in the wild.
+Some authors argue that humans' refusal to aid animals suffering in the wild, while aiding humans in similar circumstances, constitutes a form of speciesism; defined as the differential treatment or moral consideration of individuals based on their species membership.
+Philosopher Jamie Mayerfeld suggests that a duty to relieve suffering that is impartial to species membership implies an obligation to assist animals suffering due to natural processes.
+Stijn Bruers argues that even some long-term animal rights advocates may hold speciesist views regarding this issue, which he terms a "moral blind spot".
+Eze Paez similarly contends that dismissing the interests of animals solely because they live in the wild amounts to a form of discrimination comparable to justifications used for the exploitation of animals by humans.
+Oscar Horta argues that raising awareness of speciesism could increase concern for the welfare of animals living in the wild.